Detecting and Eliminating Quantum Noise of Quantum Measurements: Quantum noise detection

-Before proceeding further, we briefly remark on the quantum states preparation in Algorithm~\ref{alg:quantum noise detection}.
-On the one hand, an $n$-qubit maximally coherent state $\Phi_\theta$ can be constructed using only single-qubit Hadamard and phase shift gates, which have high gate fidelity in NISQ devices.
-Thus, we can prepare the $n$-qubit maximally coherent states with relatively high accuracy.
-On the other hand, a common approach to designing an $n$-qubit maximally mixed state $\pi$ is first to construct its $2n$-qubit purification and then discard the other $n$-qubits.
-However, the $2n$-qubit purification state is maximally entangled; thus, entangling CNOT gates are required to prepare it, severely limiting the state accuracy in NISQ devices.
-We expect advanced experimental methods that can prepare the maximally mixed states in a more direct way without invoking purification.
+We briefly remark on the quantum states preparation in Algorithm~\ref{alg:quantum noise detection}.
+An $n$-qubit maximally coherent state $\Phi_\theta$ can be constructed using only single-qubit Hadamard and phase shift gates, which have high gate fidelity in NISQ devices.
+We have two different methods to prepare the maximally mixed state $\Pi$: 1) we can simulate it by randomly sampling in the computational basis and averaging; 2) we can construct its $2n$-qubit purification and discard the ancilla $n$-qubits.
+We expect advanced experimental methods that can prepare the maximally mixed states in a direct manner.